asok-mirror/End_To_End_Model_Deployment_MLOps/README.md

-This is a demonstration solution base on designing a scalable ML App adhering to end to end Machine Learning Life Cycle - MLOPS
+This is a demonstration solution based on designing a scalable ML App adhering to end to end Machine Learning Life Cycle - MLOPS

 set python path by creating .env file if you are using VS with MS Python Interpretor and created the env and install the requirements